Akash-Ramjyothi/Invisibility-Cloak/README.md

 ### [LinkedIn](https://www.linkedin.com/in/akash-ramjyothi/)

 ## Description:
 Captures a scenary and then cloaks any red cloth or red foreground.
+Made with OpenCV and numpy.